 Africa still produces millions of African political refugees.
 The civil wars and ethnical conflicts in Africa forced millions of Africans to be african refugees and African interiorly displaced people, IDPs.

-African people began to flee their countries in Africa long time ago and thus the concept of regional refugees becomes known.
+African people began to flee their countries in Africa long time ago and thus the concept of regional political refugees in Africa becomes known.

-After the 1950s, people started to hear the concept of Africa Refugees as divined by the first international refugee agency after its establishment at the eve of the Second World War.
+After the 1950s, people started to hear the concept of Africa Political Refugees as defined by the first international refugees agency after its establishment at the eve of the Second World War.

 However, the concept of African Political Refugees remained unrecognized by some African countries, seemingly because the leaders don't want to admit that they are responsible of the situations they created for the crises to rise.